Kayle Osborne: Professional

 On June 10, 2024, Osborne was drafted in the fifth round, 28th overall, by PWHL New York in the 2024 PWHL draft.
 On August 20, 2024, she signed a three-year contract with New York.
 As a member of the Sirens, she was reunited with her former head coach at Colgate, Greg Fargo.
+On November 18, 2025, she signed a one-year contract extension with the Sirens.

+On June 5, 2026 it was announced that Osborne had signed a three-year contract with expansion team PWHL Hamilton, becoming the second signing in team history.

+International play

+On January 9, 2026, she was named to Canada's roster to compete at the 2026 Winter Olympics.
+Osborne was Canada's youngest player named to the 2026 Olympic roster.

+On February 7, 2026, Osborne enjoyed her first Olympic experience, in uniform for Canada as the backup goaltender.